50 Reasons Why You Need an Employee Communications App (2023 Update)

 17. Nine in ten mobile minutes are spent on mobile apps (Marketing Charts).
 Meet your employees where they are!

 18. Comms apps allow for the seamless sharing of multimedia content.
+You can more easily share videos.
+And videos are better for training, retention, and engaging your busy audience.

 A Communications App is Accessible